Balenciaga Is Coming To Gap, Thanks To Yeezy

 Balenciaga is coming to a Gap near you.
 At least, that’s the memo from Ye (formerly Kanye West) and Demna (Gvasalia).
 The two designers are partnering for an upcoming collaboration for Yeezy Gap, titled “Yeezy Gap Engineered By Balenciaga.”

 Set to launch in June 2022, the collection is part of Ye’s partnership with Gap, which was first announced in 2020.
 The 10-year contract has already given us plenty to talk about, beginning with last year’s release of the Yeezy Gap puffer collection.
-And judging by how fast those sold out at $200, it’s safe to predict Balenciaga’s offering will be no different.
+And judging by how fast those sold out, it’s safe to predict Balenciaga’s offering will be no different.

 Advertisement